Sign in Sign up free

 Sources

-1. Update: AI Overviews Reduce Clicks by 58% — Ahrefs
+1. Update: AI Overviews Reduce Clicks - Ahrefs

 2. New Data Reveals Top Factors Influencing ChatGPT Citations - Search Engine Journal